algbio/optimized-fd/README.md

 `u` to  `v` carrying `f` flow is represented in a separated line in the format `u v f`.
 - Vertices must be integers following a topological order of the graph.
 - An example of such a format can be found in `./example_inputs/example.graph`.

+## Safe

+- The safe file is an auxiliary file containining safe paths for each corresponding graph in the input file.
+- The first element of each line is '-1' and the following elements are the vertices creating such path.
+- Vertices must be integers following a topological order of the graph.
+- An example of such a format can be found in `./example_inputs/example.paths`.

 ## Output